allieheffner/InfoScience/journal.md

 1.What did we do?

-We played around with Processing and learned how to make circles, squares, and combine colors.
+We had a challenge to make our own illusion.

 2.What did you learn?